Research Working Group

 Dr Maggie Hutchings.
 PhD, MA, BA, Cert Ed, PG Cert Research Supervision, PFHEA

-Maggie is Associate Professor, Head of Education and Professional Practice, Department of Social Sciences and Social Work, Faculty of Health and Social Sciences, Bournemouth University.
-She has served one term on the CAIPE Board and appointed Vice Chair in 2017.
-Maggie serves on the following CAIPE groups: Research Group, Policy & Consultation Group, Routledge Collaborative Practice Publications.
+Maggie is Associate Professor and Visiting Fellow in the Department of Social Sciences and Social Work, Faculty of Health and Social Sciences, Bournemouth University.
+Maggie was elected to the CAIPE Board in 2014 and appointed Vice Chair in 2017.
+Maggie has served on CAIPE working groups for Research, Policy & Consultation, and Publications.

-Her IPE research interests are in Practice-based and professional education, interprofessional learning, technology enhanced learning, humanising care and lifeworld-led approaches, critical theory, creative methodologies, narrative research, photo-elicitation, and widening participation.
+Her research interests are in practice-based and professional education for interprofessional learning, using arts-based, lifeworld-led approaches and technology-mediated strategies for humanising care and widening participation.
+Her work is informed by critical theory, creative methodologies, narrative research, and photo-elicitation.

 Professor Jacqueline Leigh